lfduquey/IETD/cran-comments.md

 02-03-2020 This is a new submission.
 In this version I have:

-* Used "\donttest{}" for the example of the function drawre.
-The run time of this example depend on the number of cores of the computer; they can be greater than 5 seconds.
+* Used "\donttest{}" for the example of the drawre function.
+The run time of this example depend on the number of cores of the computer; it can be greater than 5 seconds.
   This function is limited to using a number of cores <=2.